phcompeau/biological_modeling_course/_pages/motifs/motifs_tutorial_feed.md

 If you like, you can watch the animation within the Blender window by clicking the play button at the bottom of the screen.

-Now go back to `CellBlender > Plot Output Settings` and scroll to the bottom to click “Plot”
+Now go back to `CellBlender > Plot Output Settings` and scroll to the bottom to click “Plot”.
+This will produce a plot of the amount of *Z* under simple regulation compared to the amount of *Z* for the feed-forward loop.
+Is it what you expected?

 ![image-center](../assets/images/motifs_norm9.png){: .align-center}

-Save your file.
+Save your file, and then use the link below to return to the main text, where we will interpret the outcome of our simulation.

 [Return to main text](feed#why-feedforward-loops-speed-up-response-times){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}